binshi/health-ai/part-4/l4-activityclassification.md

 * **Cross-validation**: A technique for estimating model performance where multiple models are trained and tested each on a separate partition of the entire dataset.
 * **Classification accuracy**: The percent of correct classifications made by a model.

+# Summary {#summary}

+Sampling a sensor hundreds of times per second means that raw sensor data has huge dimensionality.
+There are 7680 points of accelerometer data at 256 Hz over 10 seconds.
+Trying to model data points of this size will not be successful.
+We need to do dimensionality reduction.

+By selecting features from the literature, we can be confident that we are not using features that overfit to our dataset and that the activity classifier we build will generalize to other studies and devices.

+Check out the notebooks for this lesson and`activity_classifier_utils.py`to see how we implement the features and compute them for our dataset.